Parable of the Wicked Husbandmen: Source tradition

-The parable, according to the Q hypothesis, probably appeared first in Mark, then was copied and slightly altered by Matthew and Luke.
+The parable, according to Marcan priority, probably appeared first in Mark, then was copied and slightly altered by Matthew and Luke.
 Mark's source is in dispute, with the earliest tradition given by Papias as Mark's source being Peter.
 It is also found in the Gospel of Thomas as sayings 65–66, which some have suggested preceded the canonical Gospels, although its dating is still largely uncertain to scholars.

 Interpretation

 Here is the version of this parable that appears in Thomas (Patterson–Meyer Translation):